 - Stress the importance of a friendly demeanor and willingness to establish rapport with customers.

-- Teach employees to always exceed the customer's expectations.
+- Teach employees always to exceed the customer's expectations.

 - Train employees to up-sell other products/services - that customers truly can use - in an open, helpful manner.